SybelBlue/slides/main-slides.md

 +++

-we mirrored the methodology in Fromont:
+We mirrored the methodology in Fromont:
 - we augmented with TLX and UI log data
 - they had a x10 n, so stronger results

 +++

-Rough Equivalence of Difficulty & Efficacy
+Moral 1: Roughly equivalent in difficulty and efficacy
 - Scores, time, attempts strong equiv at first sitting
 - Subjective ratings equiv or non-stat sig
 - Long-term retention weakly equiv after two weeks (62% resp.)

 +++

-moral of the story: avoid "obfuscation"
+Moral 2: Avoid "obfuscation"
-- calculated by "interactions/time"
+- Obfuscation is "interactions/time"
-- remember, time is equivalent, but freq is not!
+- Time was equivalent, but obfuscation was not!
 - Throwing Darts at least as bad as any other on all but one problem

 +++